A COS GO must

-calculations for each discrete target (the “ETC run #” is now a required field within APT
+calculations for each discrete target (the “ETC run #”) into the appropriate field of the APT

-), and reports on any unsafe or unknown stars from APT/BOT for each field, either showing that the observations are safe or documenting any unresolved issues.
+also report any unsafe or unknown stars from APT/BOT for each field, and either show that the observations are safe or document any unresolved issues.
 (An exception is moving-target fields, which cannot be cleared until the scheduling windows have been established.)
 It is not expected that all such issues will be resolved by the Phase II deadline, but they should at least be identified and have planned resolutions by then.

 Light from a bright nearby source could scatter into the PSA.
 For example, a target that is safe for the BOA may scatter enough light into the PSA to violate our screening limits.
 The region of concern is an annulus extending 5 to 15 arcsec from the center of the PSA.
 Any field object falling in this annulus may not produce a global count rate in excess of 1 ×

-counts/s for the NUV, or a local count rate over 3.3 counts/s/pixel in the FUV or 250 counts/s/pixel in the NUV.
+count/s for the NUV, or a local count rate over 3.3 count/s/pixel in the FUV or 250 count/s/pixel in the NUV.
 At present, the APT/BOT does not search for such objects, so they must be checked by hand.
 In such cases, count rates must be estimated using the ETC

 as though the source were at the center of the PSA.